 (SNIPPED)

 The set of UE data to be collected and exposed by the Data Collection AF is determined by the intersection between its provisioning state provided at R1 and the current set of subscriptions.
 This is reflected in the data collection and reporting configuration exposed at reference points R2, R3 and R4, and the subscription-driven event notifications sent to consumer entities such as the NWDAF or Event Consumer AF of an Application Service Provider over reference points R5 and R6.
-The Data Collection AF is responsible for ensuring that access to UE data is controlled according to the rules indicated in its provisioning state
+The Data Collection AF is responsible for ensuring that access to UE data is controlled according to the rules indicated in its provisioning state, as specified in clause 4.5.2.
+Where these data exposure restrictions conflict with system preconfiguration by the MNO or event subscriptions by MNO-managed event consumers, the precedence rules defined in clause 4.5.4 shall apply.

 (SNIPPED)